shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_1/exercise_1.md

 <!-- viewBox="-1 -1 201 122" stroke-width:2px -->
 <img alt="flag-of-chicago" src="{{ site.url }}/assets/exercise_1/flag-of-chicago.svg"/>

 You might need some more functions than the ones we have discussed so far.
 You may find `radial-star` and `overlay/xy` to be helpful.
-Remember all the functions in the ISL are explained in the [ISL documentation](https://docs.racket-lang.org/teachpack/2htdpimage.html) and your image doesn’t need to be exact!
+Remember all the functions in the ISL are explained in the documentation (linked earlier) and your image doesn’t need to be exact!
 Define it as `flag-of-chicago`.
 And again, make sure that you can sketch out the dataflow diagram for it.

 > Note: there is no need for any lambda expression in ANY of these activities.